ovace/art/essays/how-to-become-a-good-programmer.md

 First read [how to learn](how-to-learn.md): those techniques apply to any field of knowledge.

+For a huge list of free programming resources, see: <https://github.com/vhf/free-programming-books>

 ## How to type

 - user four fingers